 Get In Touch

-When planning your travels, there’s much you need to check off your to-do list – from making sure you’ve packed all the essentials and that you’ve secured travel insurance to ensuring you’ve got a valid visa, if this is required.
+When planning your travels, there’s much you need to check off your to-do list – from making sure you’ve packed all the essentials and that you’ve secured travel insurance to ensure you’ve got a valid visa, if this is required.

 If you’re staying in Spain for 90 days (or more), you’ll need to apply for a visa to allow you to do so.
 But why?